Brisbane set to be named 2032 Olympics host next month

 “The future of the Games looks bright,” Bach said.

+The 2024 Olympics will be held in Paris, with the 2028 Games in Los Angeles — both cities offering more stability than the troubled and often chaotic organization in Rio.

 Australia last hosted the Olympics in 2000, with the popular success of the Sydney Games.
-Coates also led those bidding and organizing committees.

-The 2024 Olympics will be held in Paris, with the 2028 Games in Los Angeles.
+Coates was heavily involved in the bid and organizing committees of those games.

+Lawmaker Ted O'Brien, Australian Prime Minister Scott Morrison's representative for the 2032 bid, acknowledged another milestone had been achieved.

+“While we’re delighted to have cleared the penultimate hurdle, we take absolutely nothing for granted as we seek endorsement of members of the IOC session in Tokyo,” O’Brien said in a statement Friday morning local time.

 Comments